 Keto Shrimp Creole is going to spice up your weeknight meal.
 One of the easiest keto shrimp recipes you will find.
 A creole shrimp that is topped over a bed of tender cauliflower rice.
+If you have never had cajun cauliflower, you don't know what you're missing.
+This keto one pot recipe is ready in about 30 minutes!

 Keto Shrimp Creole

 Shrimp Creole is such a comfort dish to me.
 But that rice on the bottom can really make it carb-heavy.
 I wanted to create an easy shrimp meal that fit the low carb and ketogenic diet.
 This recipe gives you that low carb option without taking away any of the well-known creole spice and flavor.
+The addition of cajun cauliflower rice makes it the perfect comfort food meal.

-What Is Shrimp Creole
+What Is Cajun Cauliflower

 Is Shrimp Safe To Eat on Keto Diet